-(a) Within ninety (90) days of the effective date of this Compact, the Tribe shall establish written procedures forbidding harassment, including sexual harassment, in the workplace; forbidding discrimination in connection with the hiring or employment of persons with the Gaming Operation or in the Gaming Facility on the basis of race and any other protected groups under federal or

-California law; and forbidding retaliation against persons who oppose harassment or discrimination or participate in proceedings arising out of allegations of harassment or discrimination (Prohibited Discrimination, Harassment or Retaliation).
-The procedures shall include all time limits applicable to the disposition of an alleged incident of Prohibited Discrimination, Harassment or Retaliation (Employment-Related Claim) and a provision that, upon request, the employee shall be provided with a copy of the procedures as well as the name, address and telephone number of the Gaming Operation and the appropriate contact information for the employee to provide any required information to initiate or process the Employment-Related Claim.
-The procedures shall allow for the employee to designate a representative in the Employment-Related Claim process.
-The Tribe shall not be deemed to have waived its sovereign immunity from suit with respect to such claims by establishing such procedures or by any provision of this Compact, but agrees not to assert such immunity as provided in subdivision (b) of this section.
+- (c) Comply with the building and safety standards set forth in section 6.4.2. - (d) Adopt and comply with applicable federal workplace and occupational health and safety standards.
+Subsequent to an inspection or enforcement action by the Federal Occupational Safety and Health Administration or by an agency of the United States pursuant to federal law, the Tribe will provide a copy of the inspector's report or other documentation of the inspection to the State Gaming Agency within ten (10) days of receipt of the report or other documentation of the inspection. - (e) Adopt and comply with tribal codes to the extent consistent with the provisions of this Compact and other applicable federal law regarding public health and safety. - (f) (1) Establish written procedures for Covered Employees forbidding harassment, including sexual harassment, in the workplace; forbidding employers from discrimination in hiring and employment of Covered Employees on the basis of race and any other protected groups under federal law and in California; and forbidding employers from retaliation against persons who oppose harassment or discrimination or participate in proceedings arising out of allegations of harassment or discrimination ("prohibited discrimination, harassment or retaliation").
+The procedures shall include all time limits applicable to the disposition of an alleged incident of prohibited discrimination, harassment or retaliation ("Employment-Related Claim") and a provision that, upon request, the person asserting the Employment-Related Claim or the person's designated representative, shall be provided with a copy of the procedures as well as the name, address and telephone number of their employer and the appropriate contact information for the person to provide any required document or materials to initiate or process the Employment-Related Claim.
+The Tribe shall not be deemed to have waived its sovereign immunity from suit with respect to such claims by establishing such procedures or by any provision of this Compact, but agrees not to assert such immunity as provided in subdivision (f)(2) of this section.
+Nothing in this subdivision (f) shall preclude the Tribe from giving a preference in employment to Tribal members or members of other federally recognized tribes pursuant to a duly adopted ordinance of the Tribe.

-- (b) During the term of this Compact, the Gaming Operation shall maintain an employment practices liability insurance policy consistent with industry standards in the United States underwritten by an insurer with an AM Best rating of A or higher that provides coverage of no less than two million dollars (\$2,000,000) per occurrence for Prohibited Discrimination, Harassment or Retaliation (Employment Practices Policy).
+(2)During the term of this Compact, the Gaming Operation shall maintain an employment practices liability insurance policy consistent with industry standards for non-tribal casinos in the United States underwritten by an insurer with an AM Best rating of A or higher that provides coverage of no less than two million dollars (\$2,000,000) per occurrence (Employment Practices Policy Limit) for prohibited discrimination, harassment or retaliation (Employment Practices Policy).
 The Employment Practices Policy shall include an endorsement providing that neither the insurer nor the Gaming Operation may invoke tribal sovereign immunity up to the limits of the policy set forth above with respect to any claim covered under the policy and disposed of in accordance with the Tribe's Employment-Related Claim procedures.
-Neither the insurer nor the Gaming Operation shall be precluded from asserting any other defense and provided further that any award or judgment rendered in favor of the employee shall be satisfied solely from insurance proceeds. - (c) The Tribe shall provide written notice of its procedures for bringing an Employment-Related Claim in its employee handbook.
+Neither the insurer nor the Gaming Operation shall be precluded from asserting any other statutory or common law defense and provided further that any award or judgment rendered in favor of the employee shall be satisfied solely from insurance proceeds.